Paginated queries¶

 , and whose unique key is Job.id

-, you can use the following cursor:
+with the same field names, you can use the following cursor:

 from safir.database import DatetimeIdCursor